SyncoPro — Designing a

 "A platform is not built by adding features.
 It is built by validating one architectural layer at a time, in the order the architecture demands."

-Beta v1–v2.
-Structured writing operationalized intent modeling as the architecture's first layer — the foundation all readiness scoring depends on.
+The earliest system layer operationalized structured writing as intent modeling — the foundation all readiness scoring depends on.
+Making decision logic visible was the first architectural requirement.
 Constraint discovered: readiness signals without governance context produce information users cannot act on.
 A score without routing logic is a metric, not a system.

-Beta v3.
-Extended the system through Layer 3 — governance routing, authority verification, and AI assistance constrained within governance-defined scope.
+The current pre-launch beta extends the system through governance routing, authority verification, and AI assistance constrained within governance-defined scope.
 AI was introduced only after the governance layer was functional: an architectural requirement, not a delay.
 Constraint discovered: governance boundary logic requires organizational role context that individual users cannot self-configure.
 Enterprise deployment requires admin-layer authority mapping.

-v6.
-Full five-layer architecture.
-Configurable governance boundary modeling, multi-stakeholder authority configurations, and the feedback loop that closes the system.
-The focus is boundary precision — the line between AI authority and human authority must be configurable across organizational structures, verifiable in the system record, and stable under edge cases Beta v3 could not anticipate.
+The next architectural layer completes the five-layer model: configurable governance boundary modeling, multi-stakeholder authority configurations, and the feedback loop that closes the system.
+The focus is boundary precision — configurable across organizational structures, verifiable in the system record, and stable under edge cases the current beta continues to surface.

 | Phase | Architectural Question | Layers Operationalized | Structural Constraint Revealed | Status |